ivan-sincek/forbidden/README.md

     All valid and unique HTTP responses will be saved in this directory -dir, --directory = results | etc.
 DUMP
-    Dump all the test cases in the output file without running them -dmp, --dump
+    Dump all the test records in the output file without running them -dmp, --dump
 DEBUG
     Debug output